Five things we've learned about how to implement AI agents successfully.

 The solution is modular skills: discrete, reusable capabilities that any agent can draw from, without reprogramming.

-Telling the agent what to do vs having guardrails defining what it can't.
+5. Safety relies on conscious choices between telling the agent what to do and having guardrails defining what it can't.

 The freedom that makes agents powerful is exactly where the risk lives.
-Agentic failure modes are genuinely difficult to foresee — an agent can take paths you didn't anticipate, combine actions in ways that weren't tested, and produce consequences that are hard to reverse.
+Agentic failures are difficult to foresee, since an agent can take paths you didn't anticipate, combine actions in ways that weren't tested, and produce consequences that are hard to reverse.

-Your deployment decision rests on one thing: the quality of your hard guardrails.
-The test: if the agent does something wrong within this boundary, the consequence is additional work — not damage.
-Mistakes become learning events.
-The system corrects, sharpens, and improves over time.
+Your control relies on one thing: the quality of your guardrails.
+These are the boundaries within which if the agent does something wrong, the consequence is acceptable (maybe creates accepted rework or delays).
+Mistakes can then become learning events that allows the system to correct, sharpen, and improve over time.

 "We cannot solve guardrails by throwing more AI at it.
 We need deterministic, infrastructure-level boundaries."

 The instinct is to solve this with more AI: a second model reviewing the first, a prompt telling the agent to be careful.
-These are soft guardrails.
-They matter, but a sufficiently complex action sequence can circumvent any instruction.
-The only boundary you can trust is deterministic and infrastructure-level — enforced before the model makes any decision.
+These are soft guardrails, where a sufficiently complex action sequence can circumvent any instruction.
+The only boundary you can fully trust are set by hard guardrails — deterministic, set at infrastructure-level, and enforced before the model makes any decision.

 This article was written by Bruna Di Bisceglie (Program Manager), Gerben Rijpkema (Data Scientist), and Niels Mateijsen (Data scientist) at Rewire.